This page describes how to use VPC Service Controls to set up a user-managed notebooks instance within a service perimeter.

 Configure your DNS entries using Cloud DNS

-Notebooks uses several domains that a Virtual Private Cloud network doesn't handle by default.
+User-managed notebooks instances use several domains that a Virtual Private Cloud network does not handle by default.
 Using Cloud DNS, add DNS records to ensure that your VPC network correctly handles requests sent to those domains.
 To learn more about VPC routes, read the Routes overview.

 Use the following steps to create a managed zone for